proddata/crate/docs/sql/statements/alter-table.rst

   error out.

 **CANCEL**
-  This cancels the allocation or :ref:`recovery <glossary-shard-recovery>` of a ``shard_id`` of a ``table_ident`` on a given ``node``.
+  This cancels the allocation or :ref:`recovery <gloss-shard-recovery>` of a ``shard_id`` of a ``table_ident`` on a given ``node``.
 The ``allow_primary`` flag indicates if it is allowed to cancel the allocation of a primary shard.